Taxes and shipping calculated at checkout

-Yet it is in the artist’s departures from strict realism where his work now draws its strength and where his vision is fed by a heady mix of nature and imagination.
+Yet it is in the artist’s departure from strict realism where his work now draws its strength and where his vision is fed by a heady mix of nature and imagination.
 A power born of observation, recollection, and creative inspiration imbue Hagege’s images of the American Southwest.
-He is arguably one of the most adept artistic narrators telling and retelling a modern story of a hauntingly beautiful desert land.

-Hagege’s mature style, which he terms “stylized realism,” has made him a master of design, wherein angles and edges are softened by the curve of billowing clouds.
+Hagege’s mature style, which he terms “stylized realism,” has made him a master of design.
 His signature clouds often mimic the shapes of the blanketed figures in the foreground, creating visual roadmaps for the viewer and further adding to the design and narrative of each composition.

 The artist is directed by an inner voice that speaks of a kind of artistic alchemy in which the purity and perfection of nature can be referenced—in paint—for an eternity.
 There is no mistaking a Hagege image, just as there is no equivalent for the emotion it can evoke.

 An inventive yet disciplined artist, Hagege is an accomplished musician, a former competitive surfer, a husband, and a father.
 Today, he travels extensively to cultivate inspiration and to deepen his relationship with both his subjects and the culture of the land.
 He produces field studies on location near a home in remote northern Arizona where the landscape— in the form of red cliffs, towering clouds, and cerulean skies—is among his guides.
 Those works inform the pieces he later creates in his studio in Southern California.